Comprehensive Assessment for Autism (ASD) & Multisensory Learning Support in Campsie

 If you have concerns regarding the development of yourself or a loved one, it is recommended to consult with your GP for an initial assessment or seek assistance from a paediatrician or psychologist.
 These professionals can refer you to a team of experts who are experienced in autism assessment, including paediatricians, speech pathologists, psychologists, and psychiatrists.

-You also have the option to book a consultation with us at Neurosensory.
-In the consultation, we can discuss the concerns that you have, administer screening assessments, provide a preliminary report, and refer you to the appropriate professionals for a formal diagnosis if deemed necessary.
+Another option is to schedule a consultation with us at Neurosensory.
+During the consultation, we can address the concerns you have, provide screening assessments, offer a preliminary report, and guide you towards the appropriate providers for a formal diagnosis if necessary.

 - Interviews (with yourself, your child, and/or with other primary carers)

-- Review of developmental history
+- Assessment of developmental timeline

-- Assessment for diagnosis (including TOPL-2 and SRS)
+- Diagnostic tests (including TOPL-2 and SRS)

 Indeed, the earlier autism is detected, the smoother the individual’s life journey may become.
 It may also contribute to a stronger sense of self-esteem and self-awareness, granting them an identity they may have previously lacked.
 Additionally, a diagnosis may facilitate access to financial assistance and support services for families.